soartech/soar/Domains/RoomsWorld/README.txt

 TODO:

-Make sure all the right LICENCE.txt files are in place before this source code goes public.
+Make sure all the right LICENSE.txt files are in place before this source code goes public.
 Test Soar agents to make sure they work the way we want.
 Add documentation to the release so end users will know what to do with it.
 Deal with SoarRobotTablet, which is pretty much ignored for now.